k3nnywilliam/stroke-prediction/README.md

 DISCLAIMER: This work is intended for research and learning purposes rather than real-world use case of prognosis.

 This work is also available on Google Colab.
-To view the work, please hit the button below:
+To view the work, please hit the following button:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/k3nnywilliam/stroke-prediction/blob/master/stroke-prediction-nb.ipynb)